Information About SSA's Hearings and Appeals Operations

 Office of the Chief Administrative Law Judge (Office of Hearings Operations):

-The Office of the Chief Administrative Law Judge (OCALJ) manages and administers a nationwide network of 164 hearing offices with 2 satellite hearing offices, 10 regional offices, 6 national hearing centers (plus 3 satellite offices), and 5 national case assistance centers (4 and 1 satellite office).
+The Office of the Chief Administrative Law Judge (OCALJ) manages and administers a nationwide network of 10 regional offices, 164 hearing offices with 2 satellite hearing offices.
+One central office for the 5 national hearing centers (plus 3 satellite offices), and 5 national case assistance centers.
 OCALJ oversees the hearings process, which includes more than 1,500 ALJs who conduct impartial "de novo" hearings and make decisions on appealed agency determinations.
 Each year, more than 1,500 ALJs render over 650,000 decisions at the hearing level.

 The Chief ALJ is the principal consultant and advisor to OHO’s Deputy Commissioner on all matters concerning the hearing process.